Wolfyxon/3ds-web-stuff/README.md

 Besides, from planned games:
 - [ ] Fix compatibility and performance issues on Old 3DS/2DS
 - [ ] Create a faster rendering library
+- Put all library functions in namespaces instead of importing them right onto the script
 - Migrate all games using canvasGame.js to the new rendering library
 - Remake the home page and make it behave more like the home menu
 - Create a map creator and loader for games